-Like going for a hike with a biologist.
-If you’re like me and always curious about the plants, insects and wildlife you see, this app is your new best friend.
+On everyone’s best apps for nature lovers list for good reason.
+This app is like packing a biologist in your pocket.
+If you’re always curious about the plants, insects and wildlife you see on your outdoor adventures, this app will be your new best friend.
 The app allows you to upload photos to auto-identify, or ask the large user-based community to help identify unsatisfactory results.
 The website is better than the app for in-depth community aspects like upvoting and discussions.
 In tandem, the website and app are great tools to get “nature woke”.
 You can also allow your photos to be used as a public contribution to the library for each species.
 Just don’t expect it to be able to identify that new life form discovered on the Bluff Trail just yet.

 Geotracker (Android) & Map My Hike (iPhone)

 There are lots of hiking GPS apps out there, but Geotracker is the one I eventually settled on.
 It’s simple, reliable, and allows you to export maps in a file format that’s compatible with Google Maps and other navigation software.
 The apps allow you to set markers complete with photos and descriptions on the fly.
 It keeps key stats involving time (moving & total), distance and elevation.
 These stats are not only useful for post-hike analysis but also for mid-hike planning.
 Stopping to check how long it took you to get to a certain point helps you plan how much further you want to go and still be able to safely return before sunset or before your legs cramp up.
 Map My Hike has very similar functionalities for iPhone.
 GPS recording apps drain your phone battery at a much faster rate than normal so be sure to carry a battery bank and/or equip your phone with an extended battery case.
 Just remember to stop recording before your ride home or it will record that also and ruin all of your stats.